rtCamp/wp-decoupled/README.md

 # WP Decoupled :zap:
-> * This is a React theme for WordPress, built with Next JS, Webpack, Babel, Node, Express.
+> * This is a React theme boilerplate for WordPress, built with Next JS, Webpack, Babel, Node, Express.

 ## Demo :movie_camera:
 ![](demo.gif)